d6fault/Evil-Moodle/README.md

 [![Go Version](https://shields.io)](https://golang.org)
 [![License](https://shields.io)](LICENSE)

 **Evil-Moodle** is a fast, lightweight, and concurrent Moodle LMS security scanner written in Go.
-Designed for penetration testers, security auditors, and system administrators, this CLI tool automates the discovery of misconfigurations, outdated plugins, and known vulnerabilities in Moodle learning management systems.
+Designed for penetration testers, security auditors, and system administrators, this CLI tool automates the discovery of misconfigurations, plugins, and known vulnerabilities in Moodle learning management systems.

 ## Features